 Assume there is a a set of problems, say a number of ode’s, that needs to be saved in the database, then later read and solved.
 Also the solution to each ode is to be saved in the database.

-The Maple code to solve the ode is stored in field of type TEXT
+The Maple code to solve the ode is stored in field of type TEXT (or it can be

 The same for the solution field.
-In saving Maple code, any single quote '
+In saving Maple code, any single quote ' used in the code

-.
+must be escaped using ' '.
 The Maple code entered in the database can be free form, just

 like it is typed in the worksheet.
 Each command on a new line and terminated by

-Each statement of the Maple code being stored in the database must end by ;
+Each statement of the Maple code being stored in the database must end by ; and not :.

-causes problem as it interfere with assignments in the code
+the input code, splitting on : causes problem as it interfere with assignments in the code

 that uses :=

-must be used when storing the code in the database.
+Hence ; and not : must be used when storing the code in the database.

-When reading the Maple code using SQL, each \n
+When reading the Maple code using SQL, each \n is first removed from the

 The following shows step by step how to do all the above, starting from creating the database file, and the schema and running all the needed SQL commands.
 This was all done inside a worksheet using Maple 2021.2.
 The database used in sqlite3, which is free.

 Locate a folder where to store the database physical file.
-Let the database file be called test.db
+Let the

-example, it was created in /mnt/g/public_html/my_notes/solving_ODE/current_version/TESTS
+database file be called test.db.
+In this example, it was created in

->cd /mnt/g/public_html/my_notes/solving_ODE/current_version/TESTS/test_new_db >which sqlite3 /home/me/anaconda3/bin//sqlite3 sqlite3 test.db
+>cd /mnt/g/public_html/my_notes/solving_ODE/current_version/TESTS/test_new_db >which sqlite3 /home/me/anaconda3/bin//sqlite3 touch test.db

-Now open a worksheet, and create the Table.
+code added to create the Table.
 Let say for now the table will have two fields.
 One is for the Maple commands, and second field for the solution of the ODE.

-restart; currentdir("G:/public_html/my_notes/solving_ODE/current_version/TESTS/test_new_db"); #connect to the datbase db := cat(currentdir(),"\\test.db"); try conn:=Database[SQLite]:-Open(db): catch: error lastexception; end try; s:=cat(" BEGIN TRANSACTION; DROP TABLE IF EXISTS PROBLEMS ; CREATE TABLE PROBLEMS ( key INTEGER PRIMARY KEY AUTOINCREMENT, command VARCHAR, result VARCHAR );"); Database[SQLite]:-Execute(conn,s); Database[SQLite]:-Execute(conn, "COMMIT;");
+restart; #set worksheet to current directory which is where database file is interface(worksheetdir); currentdir(interface(worksheetdir)); #connect to the datbase db := cat(currentdir(),"\\test.db"); try conn:=Database[SQLite]:-Open(db): catch: error lastexception; end try; s:=cat(" BEGIN TRANSACTION; DROP TABLE IF EXISTS PROBLEMS ; CREATE TABLE PROBLEMS ( key INTEGER PRIMARY KEY AUTOINCREMENT, command VARCHAR, result VARCHAR );"); Database[SQLite]:-Execute(conn,s); Database[SQLite]:-Execute(conn, "COMMIT;");

 s:=cat("INSERT INTO PROBLEMS ( command) VALUES( ' interface(''warnlevel''=4); kernelopts(''assertlevel''=2); ode:=diff(y(x),x)=sin(x); sol:=dsolve(ode,y(x)); ' );"); Database[SQLite]:-Execute(conn,s); s:=cat("INSERT INTO PROBLEMS ( command ) VALUES( ' interface(''warnlevel''=4); kernelopts(''assertlevel''=2); ode:=diff(y(x),x$2)+diff(y(x),x)+y(x)=sin(x); sol:=dsolve(ode,y(x)); ' );"); Database[SQLite]:-Execute(conn,s);

-Now close the database
+Now database is closed.

 Database[SQLite]:-Close(conn):